tansaku/vending-machine-kata/README.md

 * Reasonably happy with CoinManager class as far as it has got, however one line in `make_change` stands out as being somewhat unreadable, i.e. `coins.delete coins.select { |c| c.value == -remainder }` - would likely be refactoring as subsequent features are added so leave for now

 * Coin constants create atomic pennies, nickels etc., might need to be their own objects in future, but fine for now.
+Future could also involve different coins inheriting from a parent coin class.

 * Product is just a data holder at present - could become a struct or is there more functionality to be handed over to it?